EJAGHAM MUSICAL INSTRUMENTSÂ

 Ejagham is a large nation of clusters.
 The influences of the 21st century have impacted the type and style of music as well as the instruments used to make them in the different clusters.
 Hence, there are various types of musical instrument, some are unique to the clusters and others are common across the clusters.
 In fact, there are cases where there are variations of the same instrument.
 Below are some of the Ejagham traditional musical instruments.

-The skin is skilfully stretched over one open end of a wooden carved barrel shaped shell using a rope and wooden wedge mechanism.
-This makes it a Single-headed drum.
+Okam: Okam is a skin covered Drum instrument widely used in Ejagham.
+The skin is stretched over one open end of a wooden carved barrel shaped shell.
+This makes it a Single-head drum.
 Okam is the heartbeat of Ejagham music.
 The types vary in size and functionality.

 The ropes are tensioned by the use wooden wedges around the barrel.
 Stretching the ropes further stretch the skin to produce the desired sound when struck.
 The skin of animals mostly used for drumheads include: Nyep – Crocodile, Nsu – Red Deer, Otunghinjock – Elephants Ears, Nkem – Python skin, Ngungu – Antelope etc.

-Ajak is a Clapper type instrument.
-It is a basic form of percussion instrument which consist of two long indian bamboo, split and shaped for the purpose off striking one against the other producing a kpak, kpak, kpakpa kpak sound.
-Mostly used in Bikundi, Ngumba, Ekpa, Ache Nkup Abho anakae etc.
+Made out of dry Indian bamboos , split and shaped for the purpose of striking one against the other producing a kpak,kpak, kpakpa kpak sound.
+Mostly used in Bikundi, Ngumba , Ekpa , Nkup Abho anakae etc.

-Ekifung is single Bell type instrument made from forged iron.
+Ekifung: Ekifung is single Bell type instrument made from forged iron.
 It is usually gonged with a soft wooden bamboo stick.

-Akachak is a primary Shaker type instrument.
-Primary shaker type instruments are hand held and activated the shaking them directly by hand. Â It is made out of calabash and dried cane rope skilfully woven to form a hand-held container.
+Akachak: Akachak is a primary Shaker type instrument.
+It is made out of calabash and cane rope skillfully woven to form a hand-held container.
 This container is then filled with dry seeds.
-The type of seed, quantity and size of the instrument determines the sound it produces.
+The type of seed, quantity and size instrument determines the sound it produces.

-Ibang is a Horn type instrument.
-An Ejagham horn instrument is made from the horn of a giant antelope (Etonghayip ngungu).
+Ibang: Ibang is a Horn type instrument.
+An Ejagham horn instrument is made from from the horn of a giant antelope (Etonghayip ngungu).
 It is typically used to herald the appearance of a masquerade or dance group.

-Eyuk is a Gong type instrument.
+Eyuk: Eyuk is a Gong type instrument.
 It is made out of wood, dug out internally to form a cylindrical shell with apertures along the axis of the cylinder, to allow exit of air when struck with soft wooden sticks.
 Both ends of the cylinder are closed.

-Nyiam is a secondary Shaker type instrument.
+Nyiam: Nyiam is a secondary Shaker type instrument.
 Secondary shaker instruments are worn on various parts of the body such as wrists, ankles and waist and are activated by the performers.
-Nyiam are made out of large Husk seeds.
+Nyiam are mad out of large Husk seeds.
 In Ejagham Nyiam are typically worn on ankles and waist by the performer.

-Ajore is a secondary Shaker type instrument.
+Ajore: Ajore is a secondary Shaker type instrument.
 Secondary shaker instruments are worn on various parts of the body such as wrists, ankles and waist and are activated by the performers.
 They are available in different variety, sizes and materials such as bronze bells etc. They can also be strapped onto performer’s regalia as required.